fusioncharts/dev_centre_docs/chart-guide/getting-started/building-your-first-chart.md

 * Next, we have created an instance of the `column2d` chart.
 Each chart type in FusionCharts Suite XT has a unique alias, which you can use to create an instance of that chart.
 In this case, we are creating an instance of a Column 2D chart with dimensions of 500x300 pixels, and providing JSON data as a string.

 * To specify the data format as JSON, we have set the `dataFormat` parameter to `json`.
 To provide data in XML format, the value of this attribute will be `xml` which we will discuss in [Using XML as Data Format](https://www.fusioncharts.com/dev/getting-started/using-xml-as-data-format.html) page.

-* The actual JSON data is embedded as string value of the `dataSource` parameter.
+* The actual JSON data is embedded as the string value of the `dataSource` parameter.

 * The `chart` object contains a list of key-value pairs that you can use to configure the functional and cosmetic attributes of your chart.
 For example, you can set the chart caption using `"caption": "Harry's SuperMart"`.
-Each row of the tabular data is present within the `data` array, with name of month with key as `label`, and revenue with key as `value`.
+Each row of the tabular data is present within the `data` array, with the name of the month with key as `label`, and revenue with key as `value`.

-* Please note, we have used the `theme` attribute in the chart's JSON data and provided `fint` (FusionCharts Suite XT Internal theme) as the value for it.
+* Please note, we have used the `theme` attribute in the chart's JSON data and provided `fint` (FusionCharts Suite XT Internal theme) as the value of it.
 Using themes, you can centralize your cosmetic and functional properties across various charts in your web application.
 FusionCharts Suite XT is shipped with three default themes - `ocean`, `zune`, and `carbon`.
-You can also create your own themes, as detailed in a later section.
+You can also create your themes, as detailed in a later section.

 * Call the `render` method to draw the chart in the `chartContainer` defined using the `<div>` element.

 That's it!
 You have just created your first interactive JavaScript chart using FusionCharts Suite XT.

-The full HTML code for the example looks as under:
+The full HTML code is shown below:

 ```
 <html>